top of page

 Barriers, closed doors and staff-only areas should not be entered.

-Some fruits and vegetables may be grown for their ornamental looks but may not be edible in raw form, and therefore no fruit or vegetables should not be consumed without invitation.
+Some fruits and vegetables may be grown for their ornamental looks, but may not be edible in raw form, and therefore, no fruit or vegetables should be consumed.

-Please do not take cuttings, seed pods, flowers without invitation.
+Please do not take cuttings, seed pods, flowers, etc, without invitation of the Head Gardener.

 bottom of page